ziyoung/better-wilcom-docs/wilcom-docs/Production/reports/General_options.md

 Terms and conditions text is stored in an internal defaults file.
 The only way to update the text and save it for later use it to do the following:

-1Open a new design sheet and digitize a simple object.
+1. Open a new design sheet and digitize a simple object.

-2Open Print Preview and click Options.
+2. Open Print Preview and click Options.

-3Select the Approval Sheet report type.
+3. Select the Approval Sheet report type.

-4Key in your own Terms & Conditions and close print preview.
+4. Key in your own Terms & Conditions and close print preview.

-5Close the software – don’t save the temporary design.
+5. Close the software – don’t save the temporary design.

 After restart, each time the approval sheet is used, it will contain the updated Terms & Conditions.